RedPointGlobal/redpoint-rpi/docs/greenfield.md

 [< Back to main README](../README.md)

-This guide walks through deploying RPI from scratch in a new environment, meaning new cluster, new databases, new cache and queue providers.
+This guide walks through deploying RPI from scratch on a new Kubernetes cluster.

 ---